 The $250 million vessel built in 2022 can accommodate 14 guests in 7 suites serviced by a crew of 30.
 While details are scarce at this point, Superyachtfan has observed a large swimming pool on the main deck and a spa pool on the sundeck.
 As the predecessor flaunted cabins with wardrobes, desk space, a private bathroom, a ballroom size main saloon, 17 televisions, several spas, and stellar diving equipment, the new pleasure craft will undoubtedly bring more to the table.

 The 358-footer gets its power from twin MTU 20V 4000 M73L diesel engines that allow the vessel a top speed of 20 knots.
 Seven Seas is already setting records as the first LY3-compliant yacht to feature a marine evacuation system.
-While the luxurious amenities are still sheathed in secrecy, we can ascertain this mammoth will cost the ardent environmentalist $25-$30 million in annual running costs.
+While the luxurious amenities are still sheathed in secrecy, we can ascertain this mammoth will cost the ardent environmentalist $25 million to $30 million in annual running costs.

 Seven Seas is Oceanco’s second-largest build to date-

-2023 was an iconic year for the Dutch shipyard Oceanco.
+2023 has been an iconic year for the Dutch shipyard Oceanco.
 They delivered Amazon co-founder, centibillionaire Jeff Bezos’s Koru and Seven Seas, marking the shipyard’s second-largest construction to date.
-With half the year left and almost three yachts, all more than 330 feet long, under construction, it looks like Oceanco is indeed going full steam ahead.
+With half the year left and almost three yachts, all more than 330-feet long, under construction, it looks like Oceanco is indeed going full steam ahead.